 5λ/8 vertical antenna gain

-When used as a vertical radiator against a ground plane this translates to a length of 5/8 wavelength.
-It is found that a five eighths wavelength vertical antenna has a gain of close to 4 dBd, i.e. 4 dB gain over a dipole.
+In an ideal world, it is found that a five eighths wavelength vertical antenna could exhibit a gain of close to 4 dBd, i.e. 4 dB gain over a quarter wave vertical.

 To achieve this gain the antenna must be constructed of the right materials so that losses are reduced to the absolute minimum and the overall performance is maintained, otherwise much of the advantage of using the additional length will be lost.

 The five eighths wavelength vertical antenna is mainly used at VHF or even UHF where its length means that it can easily be accommodated without the need for its size becoming too large.
-Here is can be easily accommodated on vehicles for applications like PMR or even amateur radio.
+Here it can be easily accommodated on vehicles for applications like point to point two way radio communications including professional radio communications and amateur radio.
 It provides a useful amount of gain for an increase in size that can often be accommodated with no issues.

 More Antenna & Propagation Topics: